-Performance-Based Planning and Programming
+Performance Based Planning and Programming and the Identification of Performance Measures

 MAP-21 requires implementation of performance-based plans and programs, as well as the formal use of performance measures.
 TwinCATS will work cooperatively with MDOT to set performance measures and targets.
 To further address this emphasis area, TwinCATS will: